uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 ### JSON

-JSON is a data format for data exchange (e.g. on a network) and can basically store nested JavaScript objects and arrays.
+**JSON** is a data format for data exchange (e.g. on a network) and can basically store nested JavaScript objects and arrays.
-While it was heavily inspired by JavaScript, it is a language-independent data format and is in fact used by many other programming languages to exchange data.
+While it was heavily inspired by JavaScript, it has become a language-independent data format and is in fact used by many other programming languages to exchange data.

 Here is an example JSON file: